How Do Applications Work?

 Directory Structure

-Open a skeleton example of a web application called WebProject and you can watch the files being written about.
+Open the example skeleton of a web application called WebProject.
+As you read, you can refer to the files being discussed.

 The directory structure looks something like this:

-You can change the directory structure in any way, rename or move folders, and then just edit the paths to log/
+You can change the directory structure in any way, rename or move folders; it is completely flexible.
+Nette also features smart autodetection and automatically recognizes the application's location, including its URL base.

 and temp/